Tutorial | Creating a “Top Blog Posts” Dashboard Page Using the Wix CLI

 Create a code file for your SDK code

-Before starting to write code for the SDK, set up a file for your code and import the necessary SDK modules.
-Your code will use the sdk, blog, and dashboard-sdk modules. dashboard-sdk is preinstalled by the CLI.
+Before starting to write code for the SDK, set up a file for your code.
+The code for this project uses the SDK's blog and dashboard modules.
+The dashboard module is preinstalled by the CLI, but you'll need to install the blog module manually.

 1. Create a file named blog-utils.js in the src > dashboard > pages directory of your app’s repo.

-2. In your IDE terminal, run the following commands:
+2. In your IDE terminal, run the following command:

 Copy